Ankr-network/ankr-docs/docs/Earn/liquid-staking/bnb/bnb-liquid-staking-mechanics.md

 ## Requirements

-The minimum requirements when staking are:
+The requirements when staking are:

 * Minimum value to stake — 1 BNB.

 * Maximum value to stake — unlimited, at the user’s discretion.

-The minimum requirements when unstaking are:
+The requirements when unstaking are:

 * Minimum value to unstake — 1BNB.